Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * Run SDK Files
 * Binary counting operation with new platform is secured and is being tested.
 * Binary code call
+* Review of the platform by the supervisor
 #